Dunning-Kruger effect

 How to avoid becoming a victim of the Dunning-Kruger effect?

-• learn to perceive criticism;
+• learn to accept criticism;

 • communicate more with other people and remain open to alternative points of view;